locusrobotics/tailor-distro/README.md

 ```

 ### Release
-Run typical bookeeping to cut a release.
+Run typical bookkeeping to cut a release.

 ```
 # Checkout a 'release' branch for the rosdistro repository